The House in Marsh Road: Critical reception

+The Monthly Film Bulletin wrote: "This loosely contrived, amateurishly directed melodrama mixes attempted murder, adultery, domestic misery and the supernatural before blowing up in a pyrotechnic blaze.
+The suspense is modest; the acting of the three leads humble."

 British film critic Phil Hardy is unimpressed by The House in Marsh Road, calling it 'a rather tame supernatural thriller' and describing Tully as 'a veteran of medium- and low-budget British programme fillers'.
 He notes, however, that instead of the people who usually do so in horror films, it is Patrick the poltergeist who 'appears to be responsible for the house catching fire during a storm, trapping the adulterous couple in the flames'.

 American academic critic Rob Craig views the film in a more positive light.
 He calls it 'a cracking good drama with surprisingly adult themes', such as 'infidelity, alcoholism, paranoia and conspiracy'.
 And while it is 'essentially an old-fashioned ghost story', Craig writes that The House in Marsh Road 'comes to life due to an insightful screenplay, excellent characterizations and an abundance of atmosphere'.
 He also notes that the movie is perhaps one of the first to use the much-used-in-horror-films word 'poltergeist'.

 Steve Chibnall and Brian McFarlane, also British critics, point out that the four-way relationship of Jean, Richard, David and Valerie is somewhat unusual for its time in that it shows them living 'at some remove from the safety of quotidian middle-class mores'.
 The film offers 'an unusually frank picture of a grim marriage (...) with a suggestion of adultery', they write, also noting that for 'a haunted house mystery', it is one 'with (not rare in British Bs) a downbeat ending'.
+They also noted Tony Wright has a 'statutory shirtless scene to sustain his beefcake image.'

 Wheeler W. Dixon, an American academic critic, pays special attention to the 'grim conclusion' of The House in Marsh Road.
-In line with Chibnall and McFarlane, he writes that 'in the stern moral universe the film inhabits, [David and Valerie's] violent deaths are seen as entirely deserved.
+He writes that 'in the stern moral universe the film inhabits, [David and Valerie's] violent deaths are seen as entirely deserved.
 Jean, it is implied, will move on through life with her new love, Richard'.

 A reviewer at Britmovie writes that 'this entertaining and atmospheric low-budget feature rises above the standard expected from the much-maligned b-movie.'